Karin Power - Milwaukie City CouncilOR-ELECT, Position 4

 Coverage of the City Council Position No. 4 race:

 As neighborhood chair, joining with others to donate our time for community fundraisers:

 Getting married in Clackamas County!

 Speaking about Kellogg Good Neighbor work in Clackamas County's 2014 State of the County video (beginning at 3:45)

 Organizing a yard-to-table event series and MC'ing the Milwaukie Film Festival movie night:

 Staff Attorney for The Freshwater Trust

 Past work in commercial retail real estate law, Oregon land use law, and fundraising for non-profit museum and foster kids support organizations

-Island Station Neighborhood Association: current Chair; past Secretary
+Island Station Neighborhood Association: past Chair and Secretary

-Kellogg Wastewater Treatment Plant Good Neighbor Committee: current Vice-Chair; past Chair
+Kellogg Wastewater Treatment Plant Good Neighbor Committee: past Chair, Vice-Chair

 Oregon State Bar Executive Committee, Environment and Natural Resources Section